Spiikesan/BetterScarecrows/README.md

 **This plugin is not compatible with Night Zombies as it also modify the AI.**

+The AI is automatically fixed if new states are added in the official list.

 ## Configuration

 Simple configuration is done through server ConVars.